Audit Charter

 The Vice-President oversees all aspects of system-wide oversight at the PSC including audit, investigations and data services.
 The Vice-President is accountable to the Commission to conduct audits in accordance with the requirements set out in this Charter and is accountable to the President of the PSC for the overall performance of the Audit Directorate.

-The Vice-President Oversight and Investigations Sector is responsible to:
+The Vice-President Oversight and Investigations Sector is responsible for:

-2. Ensure that a quality assurance and improvement plan is in place and to oversee the conduct of an external quality review at least once every five years;
+- Ensuring that a quality assurance and improvement program is in place and overseeing the conduct of an external quality review at least once every five years;

-3. Allocate sufficient resources from the sector budget, considering recommendations from the Commission, to undertake the work of the priority and risk-based audit plan and the quality and assurance programme; and
+- Allocating sufficient resources from the sector budget, considering recommendations from the Commission, to undertake the work of the priority and risk-based audit plan and the quality and assurance program; and

-4. Provide guidance and advice on the development of the priority and risk-based audit plan and throughout the planning, examination and reporting stages of the individual audit engagements.
+- Providing guidance and advice on the development of the priority and risk-based audit plan and throughout the planning, examination and reporting stages of individual audit engagements.

 Director General, Audit Directorate

-The Director General, Audit Directorate is accountable to the Commission for the conduct of approved audit engagements according to professional audit standards and to the Vice-president, Oversight and Investigations Sector for the overall performance of the Audit Directorate.
+The Director General, Audit Directorate is accountable to the Commission through the Vice-President, Oversight and Investigations Sector for the conduct of approved audit engagements according to applicable professional audit standards and to the Vice-President, Oversight and Investigations Sector for the overall performance of the Audit Directorate.
+Notwithstanding the above, the Director General, Audit, may communicate directly with the Commission at the DG’s prerogative on any matter related to the conduct of approved audit engagements.

-3. Provide regular updates on progress made in achieving the plan to the Vice-President, the President and the Commission on engagements underway and to seek approval from the Commission for any adjustments that may be required to the plan in-year;
+- Providing regular updates on progress made in implementing the plan to the Vice-President, the President and the Commission on engagements underway and seeking approval from the Commission for any material adjustments that may be required to the plan in-year;

-4. Develop a plan for each audit engagement including objectives, scope of work and the methodologies required and to seek the input of the Vice-President and the Executive Management Committee and the approval of the Commission;
+- Developing a plan for each audit/review engagement including objectives, scope of work and the methodologies required and seeking the input of the Vice-President and the Executive Management Committee and the approval of the Commission;

-5. Consult at the planning and reporting stages of the audit with the responsible sector and appropriate Director General Advisory Committee;
+- Consulting at the planning and reporting stages of the audit engagement with the responsible sector and relevant directors general within the PSC;

-8. Follow up regularly on progress made on actions taken in response to audit recommendations by the PSC and deputy heads and to report these results to the Commission;
+- Following up regularly on progress made on actions taken in response to audit recommendations by the PSC and deputy heads and reporting these results to the Commission;

-10. Plan and implement a quality assurance and improvement programme, including the conduct of an external review at least once every five years, to ensure that all audit work is undertaken in accordance with professional auditing standards;
+- Planning and implementing a quality assurance and improvement program, including the conduct of an external review at least once every five years, to ensure that all audit work is undertaken in accordance with professional auditing standards;

-12. Ensure that the audit function remains free from all conditions that threaten the ability of auditors to carry out their responsibilities in an unbiased manner and to report on audit independence at least annually to the Commission;
+- Ensuring that the Audit Directorate remains free from all conditions that threaten the ability of auditors to carry out their responsibilities in an unbiased manner and reporting on audit independence at least annually to the Commission;

-13. Ensure that the audit function collectively possesses the qualifications, knowledge, skills, and other competencies or acquires external resources as needed to carry out its engagements; and
+- Ensuring that the Audit Directorate collectively possesses the qualifications, knowledge, skills, and other competencies or acquires external resources as needed to carry out its engagements;

-14. Review the Audit Directorate’s Audit Charter, at least once every two years, and to seek the input of the Vice-President, President and Executive Management Committee and the approval of the Commission for the Charter.
+- Reviewing the Audit Directorate’s Audit Charter, at least once every two years, and seeking the input and the approval of the Commission for the Charter.